zanebenefits/HIPAA-policies/data_retention_policy.md

 ## Data Retention Policy

-* Current Catalyze Customers have data stored by Catalyze as a part of the Catalyze Service.
+* Current Zane Benefits Customers have data stored by Zane Benefits as a part of the Zane Benefits Service.
-* Once a Customer ceases to be a Customer, as defined below, the following steps are
+* Once a Customer ceases to be a Customer, as defined below, the following steps are followed:
-	1. Customer is sent a notice of change of standing, and given the option to reinstate account as
+	1. Customer is sent a notice of change of standing, and given the option to reinstate account.
-	2. If no response to notice in #1 above within 7 days, or if Customer responds they do not want to reinstate account, Customer is sent directions for how to download their data from Catalyze and/or to have Catalyze continue to store the data at a rate of $25/month for up to 100GB.
-If there is more than 100GB of data, Catalyze will work with Customer to determine storage costs.
+	2. If no response to notice in #1 above within 7 days, or if Customer responds they do not want to reinstate account, Customer is sent directions for how to download their data from Zane Benefits.
-	3. If Customer downloads data or does not respond to notices from Catalyze within 30 days, Catalyze removed data from Catalyze systems and Customer is sent notice of removal of data.
+	3. If Customer downloads data or does not respond to notices from Zane Benefits within 30 days, Zane Benefits removed data from Zane Benefits systems and Customer is sent notice of removal of data.